Dosing and

 Please see Full Prescribing Information at ENTYVIO.com/PI.

-is approved for adults with moderate to severe UC
+for adults with moderate to severe Crohn's or UC

 IV